GDP-fucose protein O-fucosyltransferase 1: Post-translational modification

-POFUT-1 is involved in the attachment of Fucose sugars to proteins, However a key pathway is the Post-transitional Modification of NOTCH signal proteins.
+POFUT-1 is involved in the attachment of fucose sugars to proteins, However a key pathway is the Post-transitional Modification of NOTCH signal proteins.

-Pre-NOTCH proteins are translated and deposited in to the endoplasmic reticulum and are then first modified by POFUT-1 then by PGLUT-1 then exported the Golgi apparatus. in the endoplasmic reticulum POFUT-1 utilizes its sub-strait GDP-β-L-fucose as a donor for the five carbon sugar Fucose. fucose is then attached to a serine amino acid residue.
+Pre-NOTCH proteins are translated and deposited in to the endoplasmic reticulum and are then first modified by POFUT-1 then by PGLUT-1 then exported the Golgi apparatus. in the endoplasmic reticulum POFUT-1 utilizes its sub-strait GDP-β-L-fucose as a donor for the five carbon sugar fucose.
+Fucose is then attached to a serine amino acid residue.
 Once Pre-notch is done being modified by POFUT-1 and POFUT-2, it is then exported to the Golgi apparatus where it is further modified and exported and incorporated into the cell membrane.

 Species distribution

 As NOTCH signaling is conserved in most multi-cellular life, so to are the processes that are involved in the pathway.
-Because of NOTCH presence in most life forms, not just limited to the kingdom Animlia, it is also present in the kingdom plantae and kingdom fungi.
+Because of NOTCH presence in most life forms, not just limited to the kingdom Animalia, it is also present in the kingdom Plantae and kingdom Fungi.
 There are several different Homologs in POFUT-1 present in many kingdoms of life.